 Skydiving is an inherently risky sport that can lead to injury or death.
 All skydiving equipment is subject to failure.
 Failure to follow instructions, warnings, and operating procedures could imperil you or others.
-If ColorAlti is not placed correctly or not set to a brightness that would be visible in freefall, it may not be seen.
+If ColorAlti® is not placed correctly or not set to a brightness that would be visible in freefall, it may not be seen.
 ColorAlti could also obscure one's vision in certain cases, especially if placed too much in central vision or if one stares into the light; it is meant to be a peripheral vision altimeter, seen out of the corner of one's eye to enhance altitude awareness.
 Never place ColorAlti directly in front of the eye as it will obscure vision and compromise depth perception.
 During night jumps or any low-light jumping conditions, care should be taken to make sure that the brightness level is set extremely low, as to not reduce one's low-light vision capabilities.
 Such jumps should only be attempted by highly experienced parachutists with previous experience jumping at night.
 Those with photo-sensitive epilepsy should not use ColorAlti and are discouraged from skydiving in general.
+Certain conditions, including flashing lights, may induce previously undetected epileptic symptoms even in persons who have no history of prior seizures or epilepsy.
 Those with any form of color blindness should keep in mind that this could potentially compromise their ability to ascertain altitude when using this type of altimeter.
 Generally speaking, altimeters should only be used as a secondary indication of altitude—second to a visual ascertainment—as they are subject to error and malfunction.
 Many factors can compromise the accuracy of an altimeter reading, including but not limited to: body position, position relative to other skydivers or objects, altimeter placement, and malfunction.
 In the end, each skydiver is and must be responsible for his or her own altitude awareness and safety.
 ColorAlti was designed for military skydivers or trained skydivers licensed by a national parachute organization, and is not intended for student use.
 For convenience, this altimeter contains no security features; this also means that if the Bluetooth switch is left on, anyone with the FDS Altis app within range (approximately 100 feet from the altimeter) could change the settings of your altimeter or view the data.
-ColorAlti will not function as an altimeter during a skydive if the Bluetooth switch is left on (indicated by a blue LED next to the switch), or if it is switched on during any point during a skydive.
-In other words, the Bluetooth switch must be left in the off position (with no visible blue LED) during the entire skydive—including ascent—for the altimeter to work.
-Do not switch the Bluetooth switch on and off during any point in a skydive as the altimeter will reset the reference altitude to zero.
-Many distractions can occur on a skydive; just because you are wearing an altimeter, it does not mean that you will necessary register the information it is intended to convey.
+Although it can be set during ascent in the aircraft, ColorAlti will not function as an altimeter during a skydive if the Bluetooth switch is left on (indicated by a blue LED next to the switch), or if it is switched on during any point after exiting the aircraft.
+Many distractions can occur on a skydive; just because you are wearing an altimeter, it does not mean that you will necessarily register the information it is intended to convey.
 Additionally, just because two altimeters (e.g. a wrist mounted one and a peripheral vision LED altimeter) are in sync during ascent, this does not necessarily mean that they will be in sync during freefall or under canopy as well, as barometric altimeters are more greatly affected by wakes (burbles) at high speeds than at low speeds.
 This altimeter contains a lithium polymer battery; do not use it if the case is damaged in any way.

 This product was manufactured for skydiving only.
 By using this product, you accept full responsibility for its use and agree that Freefall Data Systems LLC will not be legally held responsible for any malfunction whatsoever that this product may have, whether good or defective.